leek-wars/leekscript/README.md

 # LeekScript

-First version of LeekScript language, built in Java.
+The language of Leek Wars, built in Java.
 Used in the [leek-wars-generator](https://github.com/leek-wars/leek-wars-generator) project.

 ### Build